polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 Here are some differences from when we launched as Alice.
 * I've omitted the `--base-path` flag, so Substrate will use a default location.
 You're still free to specify your own base path, and you must do so if multiple nodes will run on the same physical machine.
 * I've omitted the `--alice` flag.
 Instead we will insert our own custom keys into the keystore through the RPC shortly.
-* The `--chain` flag has changed to use our custom chainspec.
+* The `--chain` flag has changed to use our custom chain spec.
 * I've added the optional `--name` flag.
 You may use it to give your node a human-readable name in the telemetry UI.

 One your node is running, you will again notice that no blocks are being produced.
 At this point you can use the Apps UI to insert your keys into the keystore.
 Navigate to the "Toolbox" tab and the "RPC Call" sub-tab.
 Choose "author" and "insertKey".
 The fields can be filled like this: